danish2804/OpenSolarMY/CONTRIBUTING.md

 ## 5. Installing the APK on Android

-* **Download APK:** Download the generated APK file (usually named something like `your_app_name.apk` and located in an `android` folder if you get a ZIP from WebintoApp).
-It will be located inside the 'android' folder with the file name `your_app_name.apk`.
-* **Enable Unknown Sources:** On your Android device, you may need to enable "Install from unknown sources" in **Settings > Security** or **Settings > Apps > Special app access > Install unknown apps** (the exact path may vary depending on your Android version). **Be cautious** and only enable this if you trust the source of the APK.
-You may need to enable this option in your Android device's settings to install APKs from sources other than the Google Play Store.
-(Be cautious when enabling this and only install APKs from trusted sources).
-* **Install APK:** Locate the downloaded APK file on your device using a file manager and tap on it to begin the installation process.
-Follow the on-screen prompts to install the app.
-Locate the downloaded APK file on your device and install it.

 ## Important Notes:

 * **JavaScript Calculations Accuracy:** Ensure the formulas used in your `calculatePVSystem()` (and `calculateBatterySizing()`, if applicable) function are correct and aligned with standard PV sizing and ROI calculation methodologies.
 Verify your calculations with reliable sources.
 The core of your app's functionality will be the JavaScript code that performs the PV sizing and ROI calculations.
 You'll need to research and implement the appropriate formulas.
 Consider using a JavaScript library for complex mathematical operations if needed.